Wildsong/docker-arcgis-server/README.md

 Another way to address the firewall issue is to put a proxy in front and only expose HTTPS on the proxy; I use nginx.

+### Moving the Docker image

+You can't upload the image to Docker Hub because it contains licensed code.

+If you want to build it on one machine to test it and then deploy to a server, you have some options.
+You could build it all over again, you could run your own registry and copy it there and then do a "docker pull", or you could export the image and then copy it over to the server for deployment.

+Since I don't do this very often, (I usually publish everything openly on Docker Hub), I opt for option 3.

+On the development machine, you can use the repo name (arcgis-server) or the id from 'docker images' command.

+ docker images
+ docker save -o arcgis-server.tar geo-ceg/arcgis-server

+This makes for a big file, around 11 GB.
+You could compress it if you want.
+Compressing takes a long time, then you have to decompress it after copying it.
+I don't do this often so I don't bother.
+The command would be "gzip arcgis-server.tar".

+Then copy it to the deployment server.

+ scp arcgis-server.tar yourdeploymentserver:
+ tar tvf arcgis-server.tar # peek inside the tarball if you want

+On the deployment machine, after load you should see it in 'docker images'

+ docker load -i arcgis-server.tar docker images

+You should now be able to use a 'docker run' command as described earlier.